 - A. "Expressive activity" means a non-commercial activity in which a person intends to convey a lawful message through speech or conduct that is likely to be perceived by an observer of the speech or conduct, and includes any lawful public gathering, demonstration, procession, or parade in which the primary purpose is to exercise the rights of free speech or peaceable assembly. - B. "Face covering" means an item normally made of cloth or various other materials with elastic bands or cloth ties to secure over the wearer's nose and mouth in an effort to contain or reduce the spread of potentially infectious respiratory secretions at the source (i.e., the person's nose and mouth). - C. "Food establishment" means a food establishment as defined in 12VAC5-421-10 and the term includes, but is not limited, any place where food is prepared for service to the public on or off the premises, or any place where food is served, including restaurants, lunchrooms, short order places, cafeterias, coffee shops, cafes, taverns, delicatessens, dining accommodations of public or private clubs.
-For purposes of this ordinance, "food establishment" does not include kitchen facilities of hospitals and nursing homes, dining accommodations of public and private schools and institutions of higher education, and kitchen areas of local correctional facilities subject to standards adopted under Virginia Code § 53.1-68. - D. "Gathering" means a planned or spontaneous indoor or outdoor, or both, event with people participating or attending for a common purpose such as a community event, concert, festival, conference, parade, wedding, sporting event, party (including parties at private residences), celebration, and other social events.
-"Gathering" does not include a place of employment where persons are present to perform their functions of employment, events or activities on the grounds of an institution of higher education- or school-owned property that are institution or school related, or persons engaging in religious exercise at their religious institution or other place of religious significance.
+For purposes of this ordinance, "food establishment" does not include kitchen facilities of hospitals and nursing homes, dining accommodations of public and private schools and institutions of higher education, and kitchen areas of local correctional facilities subject to standards adopted under Virginia Code § 53.1-68. - D. "Gathering" includes, but is not limited to, parties, celebrations, or means a planned or spontaneous indoor or outdoor, or both, event with people participating or attending for a common purpose such as a community event, festival, conference, parade, wedding, sporting event, party (including parties at private residences), celebration, and other social events, whether they occur indoors or outdoors.
+The presence of individuals performing functions of their employment or assembled in an educational instructional setting is not a "gathering".
+The presence of individuals in a particular location, such as a park or retail business is not a "gathering" so long as individuals do not congregate.
+"Gathering" does not include a place of employment where persons are present to perform their functions of employment, events or activities on the grounds of an institution of higher education-or school-owned property that are institution or school related, or persons engaging in religious exercise at their religious institution or other place of religious significance.